SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 # Search SharePoint Embedded content

-Use the Microsoft Search API in Microsoft Graph to search SharPoint Embedded containers and content.
+Use the Microsoft Search API in Microsoft Graph to search SharePoint Embedded containers and content.
 The Search API lets you scope the container type and file type for your queries by specifying the corresponding parameter in the request body.
-This arcticle describes some examples.
+This article describes some examples.

 Note: Search API only supports Delegated permissions.